 Registration

-With our court's upgrade to NextGen, the need for two separate accounts (CM/ECF and PACER) has been eliminated.
-However, all viewers and filers will still need their own individual PACER account.
+All viewers and filers will need their own individual PACER account.
 Utilizing a Central Sign-on (CSO) paradigm, filers are granted filing privileges (through admissions or other establish process) for each court in which they practice.
 Filers with existing accounts will link their previous CM/ECF filing accounts to their upgraded PACER acount.
-For more information on this process, please visit our NextGen Information Page and the PACER Service Center website.

 Manuals and Procedures